i49/hibiscus/README.md

 );
 ```

-## How to write your own JSON validator
+## How to Write Your Own JSON Validator

 1. Create a new class that extends `BasicJsonValidator` class.